-A stroller was definitely the item I spent the most time researching — we had a lot of functional requirements PLUS I wanted something eco friendly.
-With so many strollers on the market I was actually surprised how difficult it was to find a company that prioritized sustainability and transparency.
+When I was pregnant, a stroller was the item I spent the most time researching — we had a lot of functional requirements plus I wanted something eco friendly.
+With so many stroller brands and types on the market I was actually surprised how difficult it was to find a company that prioritized sustainability, safe materials, and transparency.

-The Era handles our snowy and sometimes very icy afternoon walks amazingly well.
-The air-filled tires are so much better for bumpy terrain than solid ones and they grip quite well on ice (I actually really appreciate holding on to the stroller because it make me slip less on ice).
+Handling: The Era handles our snowy and sometimes very icy afternoon walks amazingly well.
+The air-filled tires are so much better for bumpy terrain than solid ones, and they have impressive grip on ice.
+I actually really appreciate holding on to the stroller during icy walks because it make me slip less!

-I even recently had another parent approach us to ask what kind of stroller we had because they saw how much better it handled the snow then theirs.
+I even recently had another parent approach us to ask what kind of stroller we had because they saw how much better it handled the snow than theirs.

-Bumbleride uses fabrics made from 100% recycled plastic bottles that are Oeko-Tex certified, which means they’ve been tested and don’t contain any toxic chemicals — pretty important for babies who suck on everything and also good to know nothing harmful is against their skin.
-Additionally they offer organic cotton infant inserts and seat-liners which is great if you prefer something more natural or have a baby with very sensitive skin.
+Fabrics: Bumbleride uses fabrics made from 100% recycled plastic bottles that are Oeko-Tex certified, which means they’ve been tested and don’t contain any toxic chemicals — pretty important for babies who suck on everything and also good to know nothing harmful is against their skin.
+Such a relief to find a non toxic stroller!
+Additionally they offer organic cotton infant inserts and seat-liners, which is great if you prefer something more natural or have a baby with very sensitive skin.

-They also manufacture the strollers in a family-run factory in Taiwan which pays fair wages, doesn’t have overtime (which is unfortunately required in many factories) and actively works to reduce their waste.
+Manufacturing: They manufacture the strollers in a family-run factory in Taiwan that pays fair wages, doesn’t have overtime (which is unfortunately required in many factories) and actively works to reduce their waste.

-We also got the bassinet attachment.
-It isn’t at all necessary as you can use the stroller right away with newborn infants and they also have the organic infant insert for more support, however I liked being able to unclip the bassinet and move her without disruption if she’s napping.
+Bassinet: We also got the bassinet attachment.
+It isn’t at all necessary, since you can use the stroller right away with newborn infants and Bumbleride also has an organic infant insert for more support, but I liked being able to unclip the bassinet and move my daughter without disruption if she’s napping.
 The bassinet is also overnight rated so it’s safe to sleep in for long periods.
 We often used just the bassinet for her to nap in and it was especially helpful to have a portable bassinet when visiting people.

 If you go out a lot and plan on having your baby nap in the stroller quite a bit, or if you want a bassinet that also attaches to a stroller, it’s a useful addition.
 I also find it’s especially convenient when going to restaurants or cafes since you can put the stroller next to your table and there’s a nice place for baby to sleep.

-We also have the parent pack attachment which includes 2 cup holders and a little space for your phone, keys, etc. It’s a great attachment for us since almost all of our outings involve bringing water bottles or picking up a coffee or tea (in our reusable mugs of course!).
+Cup holders: We also have the Bumbleride parent pack attachment, which includes 2 cup holders and a little space for your phone, keys, etc. It’s a great attachment for us since almost all of our outings involve bringing water bottles or picking up a coffee or tea (in our reusable mugs of course!).

-Additionally they offer adapters for various brands which allow you to connect your infant car seat to the Bumbleride stroller frame.
-We opted to get a convertible car seat instead of the bucket + forward facing, but if you have an infant bucket seat it seem like a great option!
+Car seat adapters: Bumbleride offers adapters for various brands that allow you to connect your infant car seat to the Bumbleride stroller frame.
+We opted to get a convertible car seat instead of the bucket + forward facing, but if you have an infant bucket seat it seems like a great option.

-Overall, I’m very happy with our Bumbleride stroller, and love all the practical and sustainable features.
-We’re looking forward to using it for years and trying out the different positions as she grows. 🙂
+Overall, I’m very happy with our Bumbleride stroller and love all the practical and sustainable features.
+We’re looking forward to using it for years and trying out the different positions as our daughter grows. 😊

 If you’re looking for an eco friendly stroller I hope this review was helpful!

-Update 2021 – We’ve been using it now for over 2 years and still love it!
+Update 2021 – toddler stroller & stroller quality: We’ve been using it now for over 2 years and still love it!
 It’s held up wonderfully well, is good quality and has had no issues.